kartoza/qgis-gea-plugin/docs/src/user/guide/image-style.md

 ## Conclusion

 By following these steps, you can change the image styles in QGIS symbology to enhance the quality and realism of your images.
-Remember to experiment with different settings and have fun with the image styling options!
+Remember to experiment with different settings to get the most realistic-looking or fit-for-purpose image!